qBraid/qBraid/README.md

 ### 1. Quantum Program Integration

-Supports *eight* major quantum programming libraries (including [Qiskit](https://github.com/Qiskit/qiskit), [Amazon Braket](https://github.com/amazon-braket/amazon-braket-sdk-python), [Cirq](https://github.com/quantumlib/Cirq) and more) and offers *22+* robust native conversions.
-This enables flexible program submissions across different libraries, facilitated by a unique conversion map that automatically adapts quantum programs during runtime.
+Offers native support for eight major quantum programming libraries including 20+ inter-library conversions with the ability to dynamically register new program types and conversions on the fly.
+This enables flexible program submissions to cater to the unique capabilities and constraints of your preferred framework, facilitated by a unique conversion map that automatically adapts quantum programs during runtime according to the given specifications.

 ### 2. Modular Design